sebivenlo/PerformanceTesting/README.md

 ---
 ##### ALDA project
-The netbeans project for Mr. van Odenhoven can be found [here](https://www.fontysvenlo.org/svnp/2310309/sortingPerformance).
+The NetBeans project for Mr. van Odenhoven can be found [here](https://www.fontysvenlo.org/svnp/2310309/sortingPerformance).